Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Attendance Reporting

-The Federal Department of Education definition of “Attendance,” which should be used for both the initial attendance reporting by faculty and for the “Last Date Attended (LDA)” with unsuccessful grade postings, is as follows:
+- The U.S. Department of Education definition of “Attendance,” which should be used for both the initial attendance reporting by faculty and for the “Last Date Attended (LDA)” with unsuccessful grade postings, is as follows:

 “Academic Attendance” is determined by a student’s “academically-related activity.”
 Academically- related activities include but are not limited to the following: